sheldonbrown.com sheldonbrown.net sheldonbrown.org WWW

 These Are Real Bikes!

-on't sneer at old 3-speeds.
+oldeng24on't sneer at old 3-speeds.
 They are serious bikes, built for serious use.
 They are meant for utilitarian cyclists, and they are still extremely appropriate for riders who don't usually go more than a few miles at a time.
 They are particularly at home in stop-and-go traffic, because they can be shifted even while stopped.
-Their English heritage: full fenders, oil lubrication, and totally enclosed gear system makes them relatively impervious to wet conditions.
-They may be heavy, but that is not because they were built to be cheap, but because they were built to endure extremely rough usage and neglect.
+Their English heritage: full fenders, oil lubrication, and totally enclosed gear system, makes them relatively impervious to wet conditions.
+They may be heavy.
+That is not because they were built to be cheap, but because they were built to endure extremely rough usage and neglect.
 Properly cared for, they will outlast us all.

 Links